prooph/event-store/README.md

 # Overview

 ProophEventStore is capable of persisting event objects that are organized in streams.
-The [EventStore](src/EventStore.php) itself is a facade for different persistence adapters (check the list below) and adds event-driven hook points for [features](src/Feature/Feature.php).
+The [EventStore](src/EventStore.php) itself is a facade for different persistence adapters (check the list below) and adds event-driven hook points for [plugins](src/Plugin/Plugin.php).
-Features can provide additional functionality like publishing persisted events on an event bus or validate events before they are stored.
+Plugins can provide additional functionality like publishing persisted events on an event bus or validate events before they are stored.
 ProophEventStore ships with different [strategies](src/Stream/StreamStrategy.php) to organize event streams and a basic [repository](src/Aggregate/AggregateRepository.php) implementation for event sourced aggregate roots.
 Each aggregate repository can work with another stream strategy to offer you maximum flexibility.